Zemaxe/AALI/README.md

 python AALI.py

 Put the script AALI.py into the folder together with the input directory "PDBs" containing pdb files.
+Run the script with python.

 The script will read PDB files from the input directory and save the results into the output directory (default "output").